sarathlalsaseendran/BlazorSPA/README.md

 ### Steps to install the Template in your Machine

-#### Step 1: Choose our Blazor template from Visual Studio after installation
+#### Step 1: Choose our Blazor template from Visual Studio, after successfull installation of the extension

 ![Snippets](BlazorSPA/assets/01ChooseTemplate.png)